 Through the official control monitoring, the presence of biotoxin-producing algae in the water is assessed and levels of biotoxin in bivalves is measured.
 This monitoring helps provide early warning of the possibility of biotoxin contamination.
-Azaspiracids must not exceed 160μg of azaspiracid equivalents/kg.
+Okadaic acid must not exceed 160μg/kg flesh.
 When legal regulatory limits are exceeded, the affected areas will be closed, meaning shellfish cannot be harvested until the risk has passed.